quat1024/hoppers/NOTES.md

 ## Events

-Lifecycle events are registered by annotating them with `@Mod.PreInit`, `@Mod.Init` etc.
+Lifecycle events are registered by annotating them with `@Mod.PreInit`, `@Mod.Init` etc. For other events, stick the event handlers as methods in a class, annotate the methods with `ForgeSubscribe`, then call `MinecraftForge.EVENT_BUS.register(ThatClass.class).

-Todo: learn how other events work!

 ## Configuration